priscilla-b/asp.net-core-notes/README.md

 <br/><br/>

 ## Building MVC Web Apps
-### .NET Core Pipeline
-- .Net Core Pipeline: specifies how an application should respond to requests received.
-- Requests received from the browser goes through the pipeline, which is made of different middlewares.
-- MVC is a type of middleware itself and can be added to an application by adding the `AddControllersWithViews()` method to the application builder services.
-- This adds a number of MVC focused services to the app builder.
-- Other middleware include Authentication, Authorization, Routing and Static Files
-- The order in which middleware is added to the application pipeline is extremely important as it  dictates how the request will be passed.
-- For example, authentication middleware should always come before authorization middleware

 ### MVC Archictecture
 - **Model**: Represents the shape of the data, represented as classes.
 Corresponds to all the data related logic used in the application.
 - **View**: Represents the user interface.